 Corporations are generally suggested for established, larger companies with multiple employees.
 Corporations have more formalities that must be observed to obtain the liability protection desired.

-C-Corporations are subject to double-taxation which means that the income of the corporation is taxed, and salaries paid to its employees are also taxes.
+C-Corporations are subject to double-taxation which means that the income of the corporation is taxed, and salaries paid to its employees are also taxed.

 All corporations are initially formed as a C-Corporation.
 You can elect to be taxed as a pass through entity and forming an S-Corporation by filing IRS form 2553.

 The income of an S-Corporation is generally taxed to the shareholders of the corporation rather than the corporation itself — avoiding the double taxation.
-However, there are a few requirements that must be met in order to form an S-Corporation:
+However, there are a few requirements that must be met in order to start a business in California in the form of an S-Corporation:

 According to California Corporation Code 13400, certain professions are NOT allowed to form an LLC and must instead form a Professional Corporation, including attorneys, physicians, osteophathic physicians, dentists, pharmacists, veterinarians, architects, court reports, speech-language pathologists, audiologists, registered nurses, or optometrists.

 Please note that a California Professional Corporation does not limit your liability arising from the performance of your service exposing you to possible malpractice suits.